receyuki/comfyui-prompt-reader-node/README.md

 - Since it's not possible to directly extract metadata from `KSampler`, it's necessary to use the `Parameter Generator` Node to generate parameters and simultaneously output them to both the `Prompt Saver` Node and `KSampler` Node.
+> [!TIP]
-- The `Parameter Generator` Node can also be used as a control panel for complex ComfyUI workflows, just like the [AP workflow](https://perilli.com/ai/comfyui/).
+> The `Parameter Generator` Node can also be used as a control panel for complex ComfyUI workflows, just like the [AP workflow](https://perilli.com/ai/comfyui/).

 <details>
     <summary><b>More Information</b></summary>